peekjef72/httpapi_exporter/doc/parsers.md

 # TYPE cpu_usage_percent gauge
 cpu_usage_percent{node="0",cpu="0",mode="user"} 1.8
 cpu_usage_percent{node="0",cpu="0",mode="system"} 8.5
-cpu_usage_percent{node="0",cpu="0",mode="idel"} 89.7
+cpu_usage_percent{node="0",cpu="0",mode="idle"} 89.7
 ```

 And so on for all node elements.

 ## YAML

 The `yaml` parser works exactly like the json parser.
-I do not have usecases for the moment, so can't imagine what should be specific.
+I do not have use-cases for the moment, so can't imagine what should be specific.

 Once the content is parsed, the resulting object is constructed as a JSON object and is therefore treated as such.